leogono/wphelpers/README.md

-WordPress snippets
+## WordPress snippets
 =========

-This is a compilation of all snippets that will help WordPress theme and plugin development easier, well, at least for me.
+This is a compilation of all snippets that will help WordPress theme and plugin development easier, well, _at least for me_.